BroadcomSaaSOps/f5/README.md

 ```

 ### GOTCHAS
 1. When removing a node from a pool, the node will also be removed from the F5.
 This is okay for this current migration maintenance, but could be dangerous in the future.
 This is a limitation of the F5 API and not something I can fix.
+The tag "delpoolmember" does exactly this.
+BE CAREFUL.
+2. User F5 credentials are stored in memory as plain-text for the duration of the playbook execution.
+I tested Ansible's ability to hash+salt the password, which worked, but the F5 modules do not provide a method of decrypting them after that, so authentication fails.
+We will want to keep an eye on this Ansible module for that feature, should it be added.

 ### Other Notes
-1. These two VMs are available for testing in US5NP.
+1. These VMs are available for testing in US5NP.
 ```
 Hostname       PUB IP            MGMT IP           STG IP US5NPAPP298    10.47.33.206      10.47.35.195      10.47.13.173